What can you do to make a difference?

 - Use showers instead of baths – showers use significantly less water and less energy

-- Take the 4-minute shower challenge – this will save you money on your energy and water bills and reduce the amount of water you are consuming
+- Take the 4-minute shower challenge – this will save you money on your energy and water bills and reduce the amount of water you are consuming.
+Head over to Northumrian Water to claim your free shower timer.

 - Turn the tap off when brushing your teeth – running the water wastes water